 Instructions

-- In a non-stick skillet over medium heat, combine the sugar, water, and cinnamon (if using).
-Stir until the sugar dissolves and the mixture begins to simmer.
+- Line a baking sheet with parchment paper.
+In a non-stick skillet over medium heat, combine the sugar, water, and cinnamon.
+Stir until the sugar dissolves and begins to bubble.

-- Spread the candied pecans in a single layer on the prepared baking sheet.
-Let them cool completely.
+- Spread the pecans onto the prepared parchment-lined baking sheet and allow them to rest and cool completely.

 Comments